TRUSTED BY OVER 82,000 GROWING BUMPS

 When Dreams Play Hard to Get: Navigating Pregnancy Insomnia

 The quiet of the night has a peculiar way of magnifying the small discomforts and worries that daytime activities often overshadow.
-For expectant mothers, these hours are particularly delicate, with sleep often becoming more of a wish than a reality.
-This is the landscape of pregnancy insomnia, a common but taxing challenge that can, fortunately, be navigated with understanding and care.
+For expectant mothers, these hours are particularly delicate.
+Sleep, which used to be a given, can suddenly feel like a luxury.
+This is the landscape of pregnancy insomnia, a common, taxing, but ultimately navigable challenge.

 The Roots of Restlessness: Why Sleep Evades You